 - After the potatoes have cooled slightly, lift the potatoes from the salt.
 Wipe any excess salt from the potatoes.

-- Serve the potatoes on top of salt in baking dish alongside the prepared sauce.
+- Serve the potatoes on top of the salt in the baking dish alongside the prepared sauce.